Apply for aid

 - Report changes in enrollment status.
 Enrollment changes such as dropping a class or withdrawal can result in reduced financial aid for students who were awarded based on full-time enrollment (12 credits undergraduate, nine credits graduate) and drop their hours to part time.

 - Sign up for direct deposit.
 Financial aid is credited to the student’s VCU account.
 Once all university charges have been deducted, any excess financial aid will be paid through a refund.
 Direct deposit makes these funds available more quickly.

 - Register for classes.
 New undergraduates register for classes during orientation.
 Continuing students may register for classes online via eServices.

-- If eligible for veterans benefits, contact Veterans Certification in the Office of Records and Registration at (804) 828-6166.
+- If eligible for veterans benefits, submit a Request for Certification to the Office of Military Student Services.
+For more information, contact Military Student Services at (804) 828-6563.

 - Receive a VCU bill in early August.
 Students will receive a bill if their financial aid does not cover their university charges.
 Students receiving bills should subtract aid that appears on the bill and pay the difference, or sign up for the Installment Payment Plan.